Ultimate Guide to Small Business

 Loans in 2021

-Small Business Finance in the Era of Rising Interest Rates
+Small Business and COVID Small Business Finance in the Era of Falling Interest Rates

-SBA Loans are term loans that come certified by the Small Business Administration (SBA).
+SBA Loans are term loans that come certified by the United States Small Business Administration (SBA).
 The agency itself does not provide funding.
 Rather, the loan comes from an authorized lending partner - usually a bank -- at rates and terms determined by the lender.
-SBA loans differ from traditional small business term loans because the federal agency guarantees a portion of the loan - often up to 75 percent - in case the borrower defaults.
-By doing so, the SBA mitigates risk for the lender and provides incentive for banks and lenders to make capital available to entrepreneurs.
+SBA loans differ from traditional small business term loans because the federal agency guarantees a portion of the loan, often up to 75 percent.
+That guarantee means that the lender has a far deceased risk of losing money should a borrower default on a loan.
+SBA guarantees also incentivize banks and other lenders to make capital available to entrepreneurs.
 Often, the interest rates charged are quite attractive and SBA loans are used by businesses at all stages of their growth.

-The downside of SBA loan applications is that they require a lot of documentation, which slows the loan application process and lengthens the amount of time it takes to finalize the deal.
+The downside of SBA loans is that applications require extensive documentation, which slows the process and lengthens the amount of time it takes to finalize the deal.
 Decisions hinge upon the borrower's credit score, which is a reflection of his or her payment history.
 However, borrowers with a sufficient level of creditworthiness will find an SBA loan a really attractive option because the interest rates they offer are tough to beat with other financing options.

 Business Credit Cards